 Låt den rätte komma in (2008)

-For anyone growing up or having grown up, the understanding of Lindqvist and wisdom of director Alfredsson makes Låt den rätte komma in a powerful and deeply moving coming-of-age story.
+For anyone growing up or having grown up, the understanding of Lindqvist and the wisdom of director Alfredsson make Låt den rätte komma in a powerful and deeply moving coming-of-age story.
 The director, who is son of filmmaker Hans Alfredsson (Den enfaldiga mördaren), has a delicate knack of making simple situations beautiful and resonant, and he portrays growing up perceptibly from the children's point of view.

 Mix this quality with the most delightful genre blending since Robert Rodriguez' From Dusk Till Dawn and you have one of the most innovative and auspicious films of 2008.
 The key to the success is Alfredsson's ability to translate and utilize the stark actuality surrounding our two protagonists with swift and well-proportioned whiffs of unpleasant and chilling, but fundamentally romantic horror.
 Låt den rätte komma in is a socialist realistic horror tale for all ages.